TLDR

 If you change the .env file, you need to restart the services for the changes to take effect.

-You can customize your OpenPanel installation by modifying the .env file in the self-hosting directory.
+You can customize your OpenPanel installation by editing the .env file in the self-hosting directory.

-Typically its only these two that you need to change:
+Typically these are the only two you need to change:

 # Disable new user registration (will always allow the first user to register)